cs5250-24s/cs5250-24s/docs/asg1/task-boot.md

 qemu-system-x86_64 -nographic -kernel bzImage -initrd busybox.cpio.gz -append 'console=ttyS0' rootfs.img
 ```

+!!! info Hints

+    - The `rootfs.img` is equivalent to a hard disk in the virtual machine launched by QEMU.
+    - You will need to have "proc" and "devtmpfs" mounted in the init script.

 ### Create a User

 The root filesystem that we created does not have any users, which means you cannot log in to it.